Skip to Content

 A safari in a truck like this is the best way to see the island

-Not only do you get to see a coffee and chocolate plantation and learn all about their processes, but you also get to visit a typical Dominican home and spend time with a local family as well as attending a local school to learn about their education.
+If you want to see the authentic Dominican Republic, consider taking a safari tour around the island.
+Not only do you get to see a coffee and chocolate plantation and learn about their processes, but you also get to visit a typical Dominican home, spend time with a local family, and attend a local school to learn about their education.
+This is a great way to explore the island's east coast, and the safari organizers are happy to pick you up from any number of resorts.

 4. Admire the Views

-Take a cable car to the top of Mount Isabel de Torres, a giant mountain standing nearly 800 meters tall in the city of Puerto Plata for stunning views of the city and the surrounding ocean.
+Take a cable car to the top of Mount Isabel de Torres, a giant mountain standing nearly 2,625 feet (800 meters) tall in Puerto Plata, for stunning views of the city and the surrounding ocean.
+If you’re adventurous, try hiking to the top instead.

 Sailing

-There are lots of watersports to choose from too
+There are lots of watersports to choose from, too.

 6. Go Diving

-Whether you prefer to dive or snorkel, head to the Samana peninsula for a giant pinnacle formation called the Cabo Cabron, where you can find lobsters and crab.
+Whether you prefer to dive or snorkel, head to the Samana peninsula for a giant pinnacle formation called the Cabo Cabron, where you can find lobsters and crabs.
+Catalina Island is another popular dive spot with a shallow reef bursting with colorful fish.
+Choose one of the shipwrecks off the island to explore their eerie chambers.

 White sand beach